jeff-anderson-cscc/wiit-7340-lab0-completing-and-submitting-assignments/README.md

 First, carefully read the directions above.
 It's easy to skip a step then run into problems later.
 If you are still stuck, send me an email via blackboard with details of your problem.

 Another excellent way to solicit my help is to follow the procedures in the *push your changes and create a pull request for grading grading* section above.
 Add me as a reviewer then add a comment with details of how I can help.
 The advantage of this approach is I can see your code and provide more accurate guidance.
-If you do this, there is no need to create a new pull request for grading when you are done.
-Simply commit all your changes and push them to GitHub then add a comment asking for a final review.